The Ecommerce Guide for Marketing to Millennials: Stats, Tips, and Case Study

 3. Have authentic conversations with your brand.

 Millennials would rather have a spokesperson that actually uses a product, and not just a figurehead that reads everything verbatim from a press release.
-There’s a level of familiarity and comfort in seeing oneself reflected and recognized by a company or through an advertisement.
+There’s a level of familiarity and comfort in seeing oneself reflected and recognised by a company or through an advertisement.
 It is important to align your conversations to represent diverse consumers and audiences.

 Here are some more insights from Hubspot: